Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Analytic solution for orbital elements at high eccentricity

 \section{Analytic solution for orbital elements at high eccentricity}

-We will now present an analytic solution to the DA equations of motion for $\Gamma>0$ in the limit of high eccentricity.
+In this Appendix we present an analytic solution to the DA equations of motion for all orbital elements in the limit of high eccentricity, assuming $\Gamma>0$.
 To do this we will make the following four assumptions: \begin{itemize} \item (I) $j=j_\mathrm{min} \ll 1$ is realised at $\omega=\pm\pi/2$, \item (II) Weak or very weak GR, i.e. $\epsGR \ll \epsweak$, \item (III) $\sigma \ll 1$ (equation \eqref{eqn:dimensionless_number_2}), \item (IV) $j^4/\Theta \ll 1$. \end{itemize} Assumptions (I)-(III) are familiar from \S\ref{sec:weak_GR} (and of course if we set $\epsGR=0$ then (II) and (III) are satisfied automatically).
 Taken together, assumptions (I)-(III) imply, in particular, that $j(t)$ takes the form \eqref{eq:t_min} with $j_\mathrm{min}=j_-$, $j_1 = j_+$, $j_2= j_0$, which can be seen by expanding the weak GR equation \eqref{eqn:djdt_weak_GR} for $\sigma \ll 1$.

 However, assumption (IV) is new.
 It is equivalent to the requirement that

 is the cosine of the binary's minimum inclination.
 Assumption (IV) is nearly always satisfied at high eccentricities since we normally have\footnote{Indeed, equation \eqref{eqn:jf}, which is valid in the very weak GR regime, tells us that $j_\mathrm{f}^4 \sim \Theta \ll 1$ and we know that $j_\mathrm{f}$ then provides an upper bound on $j_\mathrm{min}$ for $\Gamma > 1/5$.} $j^2 \sim \Theta$.
 The additional assumption (IV) allows us to take the solution for $j(t)$ from \eqref{eq:t_min} that we got using assumptions (I)-(III) and simplify the expression for $t_\mathrm{min}$.
 The result is: